fpasquinisantos/data202/01wrangling/wr01_dataframes.md

 # Dataframes

 Dataframes are the primary data structure for working with tabular data in Python.
-They are provided by the `pandas` library, which is a powerful and flexible tool for data manipulation and analysis.
+They are provided by the `pandas` library.

-Dataframes are "tables with steroids".
+Take them as "tables with steroids".
 They provide a wide range of functionalities, including:

 - **Accessing data:** You can access specific rows, columns, or cells in a dataframe using labels or integer-based indexing.
 - **Modifying data:** You can add, remove, or modify columns and rows in a dataframe.
 - **Handling missing data:** You can identify, remove, or fill in missing data in a dataframe.